 - Know your own signs of fatigue and sleepiness and take action if you notice them.
 Yawning, heavy eyelids and rubbing your eyes, struggling to concentrate, or making little mistakes, might all be signs that you are fatigued and at risk of an accident.
 Taking a break, a ten minute nap, caffeine (coffee, tea or cola) and changing tasks can provide temporary relief, but plan a longer nap or sleep.

-- Keep an eye on your team mates.
-If you have worked fires with them before you might know how they get when they are tired so look out for the signs.
+- Keep an eye on your team members.
+If you have worked emergencies with them before you might know how they get when they are tired so look out for the signs.
 Sometimes people’s mood changes when they are tired so increased irritability might be an important sign.

-- Debrief with other crew if that helps you work through what happened during the shift and not replay things while trying to sleep.
+- Debrief with other team members if that helps you work through what happened during the shift and not replay things while trying to sleep.

 - Take the time to learn how to relax so you can do this if you can’t sleep.
 An App called ‘Smiling Mind’ has helpful short mindfulness activities to help you relax.
 Another option is Progressive Muscle Relaxation, which helps relax both the body and the mind.
 Learn this via Youtube during the day and then replay the technique in your mind at night in bed.